-- Nomination Committee of at least three members (one of who shall be a past-president of the association) shall present a slate of office to stand for election according these By- laws (Article V. Section 2).
+- Nomination Committee of at least three members (one of who shall be a past president of the association) shall present a slate of officers to stand for election according to these Bylaws (Article V. Section 2).

 - Constitution, By-laws and Rules Committee of at least three members (one of whom shall be from the Governing Board) shall be appointed when either the membership or the Governing Board request changes to the Constitution and, By-laws according to the Constitution (Article V) or By-law (Article X) of the association.

 Currently-recognized sub-organizations of the Association are: Beach Club, Women’s Athletic Association (Women’s AA), and Cupsaw Lake Athletic Association (Men’s AA).
 The Presidents or representatives of these groups are voting members of the Governing Board.